 What you want to use Reddit for is being known in your community.
 Build that relationship, that reputation first.
 When the sub-reddit knows you you are more likely to get people wanting to go check out your most recent work.
 Not showing casing a video as a main topic on the reddit will cost you some views, but the quality of the views you get will be better.

 So, I made a Twitter for all the wrong reasons.
 I was using my Twitter as a drive by bulletin board for just pushing my content.
 Let me ask you, have you gone to Twitter looking for a video on any subject?

-I’ve found it is better to use Twitter to engage with people on a topic, and then let them find what your content naturally.
+I’ve found it is better to use Twitter to engage with people on a topic, and then let them find your content naturally.
 I also found it is better to create a short teaser video and upload that to Twitter instead of just uploading a link to a video.
-In my video on using Twitter I will provide an example of three ways to upload a video and the responses each one provides.
+It is time

 Finally Instagram.
 I’m not going to lie to you.
 I’m not going to bullshit you.
 There is an art to using Instagram to promote content, but I’m still struggling with it.
 When I get this figured out, I’ll be back here to update you.

 What your audience does for you

 Building a community

 So the big mistake I see new content creators making is that they do not engage with their audience, they do not build a community.
 For the four years I have been making content I have made it a commitment to answer every YouTube comment that comes in.
 This has not always been easy given the lack of a proper tool to check all unanswered comments, but YouTube has given us some better tools in the new Studio.
 I will admit it is a time commitment to answer 100+ comments in a day, but this is what has built my community, and why people come back to my videos.